Ira Hyman: Education

-False childhood memories

-There is considerable debate currently over whether or not 'recovered' childhood memories in adulthood can be considered accurate; Hyman's experiments on Childhood Memories demonstrated that there are reasons to doubt the authenticity of these recovered memories.

 False memory stories

 In a 1990 study with Troy H. Husband and F. James Billings, Hyman found that when given misleading information, college-students will create a fictitious memory of their childhood.
 In this study, called "False Memories of Childhood Experiences" Hyman and his colleagues sent questionnaires to the parents of psychology students, asking them to describe meaningful events in their children's life, such as getting lost, losing a pet, or taking a family vacation.
 The child (now a college-student) was then asked to recall several of the 'real' events as recorded by their parent, and also a 'false' event, created by the researchers as a misleading guide, in two separate interviews.
 It was found that while none of the participants incorporated the false information into their memories in the initial interview, in the follow-up interview 20% of the participants had created a false memory using the misleading information.
 A second related experiment revealed, that regardless what age the experimenters claimed the false event happened at (ages 2, 6 or 10) participants created false memories at the same rate.
 This experiment shown that as long as some relevant background material is present, under peer pressure people are likely to create false childhood memories.
 These results have significant implication in therapy situations, in which one is attempting to recover childhood memories, which may instead lead to creation of false memories.